-What do these shapes have in common?
-What has this shape in real life?
+What do these shapes have in What has this shape in real life? common?
 Draw two more trapezoids.
 Draw two shapes that are NOT trapezoids.
+Draw two more trapezoids.

 Trapezoids

 Match each photo to the trapezoid shape seen in the photo.